 Since the cake used to be used as a favor instead of dessert, there aren’t any hard-and-fast rules about slicing and serving.
 Most couples opt to slice the groom’s cake immediately after cutting the wedding cake, and serving slices alongside pieces of the wedding cake so guests have a choice of flavors.
 If the cakes are both large enough, you could plate a duet of slices for each guest, or simply put one flavor on each plate and let your family and friends choose what they’d prefer.

-It’s sweet and served after dinner, so wedding cake sounds like dessert to us!
+It’s sweet and served after dinner, so wedding cake sounds like dessert to us.
 As a wedding tradition (and a favorite celebratory dessert year-round), a slice of cake is a perfect way to end the meal.

-Of course, there’s nothing stopping you from adding a little variety!
+Of course, there’s nothing stopping you from adding a little variety.
 For some extra sweetness, have your caterers set trays of truffles and chocolate-covered strawberries on each table as a sweet bite that’s not quite as filling as a big slice of cake.
 Or opt for a composed cake plate, with a scoop of ice cream or a drizzle of sauce to enhance that slice.
-You could also use additional desserts as a late night snack, setting out milk and cookies or arranging for an ice cream sundae bar to give guests extra energy for that late night dance party.
+You could also use additional desserts as a late-night snack, setting out milk and cookies, or arranging for an ice cream sundae bar to give guests extra energy for that late night dance party.

 It’s a long-standing tradition for the bride and groom to save the top tier of their wedding cake to share on their first anniversary.
-Just make sure you tell your baker and caterer in advance!
+Just make sure you tell your baker and caterer in advance.
 This way your baker can provide a box to fit the top tier, and your caterer won’t accidentally serve it.
-The next day, wrap the cake tightly in multiple layers of plastic wrap, then tuck it in the box and wrap the whole thing in more plastic wrap to fend of freezer burn.
+The next day, wrap the cake tightly in multiple layers of plastic wrap, then tuck it in the box and wrap the whole thing in more plastic wrap to fend off freezer burn.

 If there is more cake leftover, offer slices for your guests to take home as an extra treat.
 If it hasn’t yet been sliced, wrap it up and bring it to brunch the next day as a surprise dessert for those guests who are still in town.

-We’ve yet to have a run-in with the wedding cake police, so we say do whatever sounds good to you!
+We’ve yet to have a run-in with the wedding cake police, so we say do whatever sounds good to you.
 If you and your partner prefer fruit pies, doughnuts, or cookies instead of cake, those all make great wedding dessert options.
-Arrange them on cake stands or pretty trays, and don’t forget to share one with your new spouse as the first sweet bite of your marriage!
+Arrange them on cake stands or pretty trays, and don’t forget to share one with your new spouse as the first sweet bite of your marriage.

 Not into sweets?
 Don’t skip dessert entirely, as your guests will be expecting it as a conclusion to the meal.
-Instead, talk to your caterer about a plated option that can be served after the entrées, or arrange a dessert bar where guests can choose whatever tempts their sweet tooth, and skip that cake cutting photo altogether.
-If coffee or a nightcap are more your speed, pair the sweets with your favorite way to end the night for a personalized touch.
+Instead, talk to your caterer about a plated option that can be served after the entrées, or arrange a dessert bar where guests can choose whatever tempts their sweet tooth and skip that cake cutting photo altogether.
+If coffee or a nightcap is more your speed, pair the sweets with your favorite way to end the night for a personalized touch.